weaviate/weaviate-io/developers/weaviate/installation/docker-compose.md

 ## Multi-node setup

-You can create a multi-node setup with Weaviate using Docker-Compose.
+You can create a multi-node setup with Weaviate using docker compose.
 To do so, you need to:
 - Set up one node as a "founding" member, and configure the other nodes in the cluster to join it using the `CLUSTER_JOIN` variable.
 - Configure `CLUSTER_GOSSIP_BIND_PORT` and `CLUSTER_DATA_BIND_PORT` for each node.
 - Optionally, you can set the hostname for each node using `CLUSTER_HOSTNAME`.